 Poems for…the wall

 This project offers poems for display in healthcare waiting rooms, libraries, class-rooms and other settings.
 The project has been funded by the Arts Council of England, the Poetry Society, the King’s Fund, NHS Estates, the Dept of Health Equality and Human Rights Group, the Foreign Office and the John Lewis Partnership.
 Many of the poems are bilingual, in celebration of diversity.
 The poem collections are on display in sites all over the UK and indeed the world.
-Since 2008, when the project went digital, people have been downloading them in large numbers from the project’s website – https://poemsforthewall.org
+Since 2008, when the project went digital, people have downloaded them in large numbers from the project’s website – https://poemsforthewall.org Most of the downloads come from school-teachers, but also librarians and healthcare professionals.

 Mental Health Ward Round Code of Professional Conduct